jftuga/dcmp/README.md

 Compare files within two directory trees for equivalency.

-The purpose of this program is to recursively examine two directories to find all files that are either the same, different, or mutually exclusive (in one folder, but not the other.
+The purpose of this program is to recursively examine two directories to find all files that are either the same, different, or mutually exclusive (in one folder, but not the other).

 Two files are considered to be the equivalent if they have the same: